lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Use a bulleted list for unordered lists.
 For example:

-Adding a bulleted list properly means people using screen readers knows:
+Adding a bulleted list properly means people using screen readers know:
 - where the list starts and ends
 - how many items are listed
 - what list item the user is on